CiganEnterprise/ciganoliviudavid/README.md

 There is a version of this CRM which is not a plugin, is an independent app.
 Here is the full documentation of how this webapp works: https://github.com/CiganEnterprise/CustomerRelationshipManagement

-On short about the CRM:
+In short about the CRM:

 ##### CLIENTSMANAGEMENT